Department of Mycobacterium Reference and Research

 DMRR serves as the national reference laboratory for mycobacteria.
 Our division performs genetic analysis of drug-resistant M.tuberculosis, species identification of M.tuberculosis and MOTT (Mycobacterium Other Than Tuberculosis), etc.

-Colonies of Mycrobacteria on Ogawa's medium
+Colonies of Mycobacteria on Ogawa’s medium

-Sputum microscopy of Mycrobacterium tuberculosis
+Sputum microscopy of Mycobacterium tuberculosis

-Electron microscopy of Mycrobacterium tuberculosis
+Electron microscopy of Mycobacterium tuberculosis

 Molecular Epidemiology Division